catsclaw/triumphweb/content/practical/team/index.md

 that, she'll be part of the safety team.
 So if you have any questions and concerns regarding the game, she’s the one to talk to first.

-## Marko Zadro
+## Matija Mihoković

-Born and raised in Croatia, Marko is a local larper and very active one on both the Croatian and international larping scene.
-He is a part of the Cygnus Association collective, an NGO which, among many other things, makes larp projects and runs them in the region.
-Although he’s been larping for 8 years, he has 5 years of experience in larp design.
-As a local, Marko will be handling most day-to-day operations on the game, covering necessary logistics and making sure the game runs smooth in coordination with the venue staff.
+Born and raised in Croatia, Matija is a local larper and active in both the Croatian and international larping scene.
+He is a founder of Terrible Creations, a local larp collective, and as a local will be handling most day-to-day operations on the game, covering necessary logistics and making sure the game runs smooth in coordination with the venue staff.